MicrosoftDocs/Viva/Viva/connections/announcements-viva-connections.md

 #### Map frontline attributes in the admin center

-There is some preliminary configuration required before regional filtering can be enabled in Connections.
-First, your organization will need to have set up DTAS within the [Teams admin center](https://admin.teams.microsoft.com/).
-See the [deployment of frontline dynamic teams at scale](/microsoft-365/frontline/deploy-dynamic-teams-at-scale) for more information and instructions.
+There's some preliminary configuration required before regional filtering can be enabled in Connections.
+First, your organization needs to have set up DTAS within the [Teams admin center](https://admin.teams.microsoft.com/).
+For more information about the [deployment of frontline dynamic teams at scale](/microsoft-365/frontline/deploy-dynamic-teams-at-scale) see the linked article.

-If DTAS has been set up for your organization, you will need to set up your frontline operational hierarchy through a CSV file uploaded to the Teams admin center; enabling you to map your organization’s structure of frontline teams and locations to a hierarchy.
-After the hierarchy is in place, you will be able to map your frontline attributes to the Microsoft Entra ID attributes that represent your organization’s departments and job titles.
-Your final step will be to enable regional filtering in Viva Connections.
+If DTAS has been set up for your organization, you'll need to set up your frontline operational hierarchy through a CSV file uploaded to the Teams admin center; enabling you to map your organization’s structure of frontline teams and locations to a hierarchy.
+After the hierarchy is in place, you'll be able to map your frontline attributes to the Microsoft Entra ID attributes that represent your organization’s departments and job titles.
+Your final step is to enable regional filtering in Viva Connections.

 ##### To get started creating your CSV hierarchy file